Hansuzu/JEVisualizer/README.md

 # JEVisualizer
 JEVisualizer is a program that creates a visualization video for music.
 The development started, when we wanted to add visualizations for our music on YouTube.
+One important goal is to develop JEVisualizer in such a way that it can be configured to create very different visualizations - only imagination should be the limit.

 Some examples about visualizations made with JEVisualizer can be found on our YouTube channel, [John Egestas](https://www.youtube.com/channel/UCSA9SAK2T-KkLAR59Jwy78w)